lisa-lumos/Tableau/README.md

 Type conversion functions allow you to convert fields from one data type to another.

+Tableau date parts include: 'year', 'quarter', 'month', 'dayofyear', 'day', 'weekday', 'week', 'hour', 'minute', 'second'.
+Note that they must be singular, all lowercase, and wrapped in single quotation marks.
+Date functions include: DATEPART (returns a number), DATENAME (returns a string), DATEADD, DATEDIFF, DATETRUNC, MIN and MAX.

+If you are using a .hyper extract, date functions can also be calculated using the ISO 8601 Standard format, which differs from the Gregorian calendar because of how it calculates the starting week of a year.

+When Tableau automatically aggregates measure fields, SUM is the default aggregation.
+Aggregate functions allow you to summarize data by performing a calculation on a set of values at the level of detail in a view, and return a single value.
+For example, you might want to know the distinct count of attendees at your company’s annual conference over time.
+You can use the COUNTD function to calculate the distinct number of conference attendees and then break the visualization down by year.
+Aggregate functions: SUM, AVG, MEDIAN, COUNT, COUNTD, MIN, MAX.

 ## 🏷 Apply Table calculations & Secondary table calculations